ialbert/biostar-central/conf/ansible/README.md

     /export/www/biostar-central/

-At the end of the installation, the playbook will copy the configuration files from

-    /export/www/biostar-engine/biostar-central/conf/site/

-to

-    /export/www/biostar-engine/biostar-central/conf/run/

-You will need to link the configuration files from command line:

-    ln -sf /export/www/biostar-central/conf/run/site_nginx.conf /etc/nginx/sites-enabled/
-    ln -sf /export/www/biostar-central/conf/run/site_supervisor.conf /etc/supervisor/conf.d/

-You may now edit and customize the settings file located in `biostar-engine/conf/run/`
+You must edit the settings file located in `biostar-engine/conf/run/site_settings.py` and change the `SITE_DOMAIN` variable to match your current domain.

-By default only the immediate software requirements are installed.

-    conda config --add channels bioconda
-    conda config --add channels conda-forge
-    conda activate engine
-    conda install --file conf/conda_requirements.txt
+## Database settings

+By default the postgresql database will be accessible only from the local machine with `www` user having database creation roles.

 ## Software deployment